 In addition, it was also observed that the level of the women's reported carpal tunnel discomfort was linked to the lateral flexion of the cervical spine.
 In other words, the less flexibility in the neck, the higher the level of pain.

 This research is very important, as you can't effectively address a problem until you fully understand its cause.
 By understanding that the root of carpal tunnel symptoms is in the neck, this means that all-natural approaches such as chiropractic can often restore normal function, reducing the need for risky operations.

-If you suffer with carpal tunnel pain, call our Aloha, Beaverton office and ask how First Choice Chiropractic & Rehab can help you get relief!
+If you suffer with carpal tunnel pain, call our Aloha, Beaverton office and ask how Oregon Medical Centers can help you get relief!

 De-la-Llave-Rincon A et al. (2011, May).
 Women with carpal tunnel syndrome show restricted cervical range of motion.
 Journal of Orthopaedic & Sports Physical Therapy;41(5):305-10.

 Simon H. Carpal Tunnel Syndrome.
 University of Maryland Medical Center.
 Updated May 6, 2012.
 Retrieved from https://umm.edu/health/medical/reports/articles/carpal-tunnel-syndrome on November 2, 2015.